It’s Important to Protect Yourself From Online Identity Theft

 As more people begin working from home the criminals have shifted their target towards the vulnerabilities that exist in work-at-home environments.
 It is becoming more difficult to protect yourself from online identity theft Cybercriminals are exploiting consumers using fear tactics related to COVID-19.

 Consumers must remain wary of criminals using such fear tactics to exploit our human nature in an attempt to steal personally identifiable information (PII).
 For more information and tips to stay safe while working from home read this article.
-This resource can help protect yourself from online identity theft.
+This resource can help protect you from online identity theft.

 How to Protect Yourself From Online Identity Theft